 Existing law, the California Worker Adjustment and Retraining (WARN) Act (Labor Code § 1400, et seq.), requires employers to provide advance notice to affected employee prior to ordering a "mass layoff," "relocation," or "termination" at a "covered establishment" (as defined in the statute).
+This bill would change the contents of the notice in several ways:

-This bill would require employers to include in the notice whether the employer plans to coordinate services, such as rapid response orientation, through the local workforce development board and to include a functioning email and telephone number to contact the employer.
-If the employer chooses not to coordinate with the local workforce development board, the employer shall include in the notice a description of services offered by the board, a functioning email and telephone number of the board, and whether the employe plans to use any entity to inform impacted workers of services.
-If the employer chooses to coordinate with the local workforce development board, it shall do so within 30 days after the date of notice.
+- This bill would require employers to include in the notice whether: (a) the employer plans to coordinate services, such as rapid response orientation, through the local workforce development board, (b) the employer plans to coordinate services through a different entity, or (c) the employer does not plan to coordinate services with any entity. - Regardless of whether the employer chooses to coordinate services with the local workforce development board, the employer shall include in the notice a description of the rapid response activities provided by the board, as defined in 29 U.S.C. § 3102, and shall include a functioning email and telephone number to contact the board. - If the employer chooses to coordinate with the local workforce development board, it shall arrange services with the local workforce development board within 30 days after the date of notice. - The bill would also require employers to include in the notice a description of the statewide food assistance program known as CalFresh, the CalFresh benefits helpline, and a link to the CalFresh internet website. - The bill would require employers to include in the notice a functioning email and telephone number of the employer for contact.

-Status: Passed the Senate on a unanimous vote; Pending in the Assembly.
+Status: Passed the Senate on a unanimous vote; passed the Assembly Labor Committee and is pending in the Appropriations Committee.